lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

     Nodes: ?
 (1)
     Version: 11.2
 ---
 Remote status is unknown!
-Please type 'lscli status update' to synchronize status with remote.
+Please type 'lambdastack status update' to synchronize status with remote.
 ```

 #### status update

-As lscli was able to connect to cloud but it doesn't know remote state it asked to update state.
+As lambdastack was able to connect to cloud but it doesn't know remote state it asked to update state.
 ```
-> lscli status update
+> lambdastack status update
 [...]
 Remote status updated!
-> lscli status
+> lambdastack status
 Client Version: 0.5.3
 Environment version: unknown
 Environment: test2